Skip to content

 Belted galloway cattle grazing on Brimham's moor | © Paul Harris

-Find out how our countryside team of staff and volunteers help to maintain and conserve the moorland at Brimham, from the trialling of different bracken control techniques to the introduction of certain breeds of cattle to graze the moorland vegetation.
+Find out how our countryside team of staff and volunteers help to maintain and conserve the moorland at Brimham, from the trialling of different bracken control techniques to the introduction of Belted Galloway cattle to graze the moorland vegetation.

 Cattle grazing at Brimham

-We've introduced cattle to graze the moorland at Brimham Rocks.
-The herd of Belted Galloways, a gentle but hardy breed, will graze the moorland vegetation to maintain a healthy habitat between May and October.
+In 2023 we introduced cattle to graze the moorland at Brimham Rocks.
+A herd of Belted Galloways graze the moorland vegetation between May and October, helping to maintain a healthy habitat

 Cattle Grazing on Brimham Rocks North Moor